bahrus/custom-enhancements/README.md

 type AttrCoordinates = `{branchitude}.{leafitude}`;
 class MyEnhancement extends ElementEnhancement {

+    //optional
     static config = {};

+    //optional
 	attachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
         //or connectedCallback if that is clearer
     }

+    //optional
 	detachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
         //or disconnectedCallback if that is clearer.
     }

-	attributeChangedCallback(
+    //maybe we don't need this, given the better mapping support mentioned above? attributeChangedCallback(
         coordinates: AttrCoordinates,
         oldValue: string,